kubernetes/sig-release/releases/EXCEPTIONS.md

 The length of exception needed should be on the order of days, not weeks.
 If there are 3 PRs in and 1 still waiting review, that's a much stronger case than a enhancement that doesn't have any PRs out yet.

-Exceptions should be filed at the earliest oppitunity, including before the deadline if it is likely to miss.
+Exceptions should be filed at the earliest opportunity i.e., as soon as it's clear an enhancement may miss the deadline

 ## Requesting an exception